loimos/loimos/README.md

 - `-or` or `--offset-ratio` is an optional flag specifying to look for an offset file containing `OR` times the number of person and location chares entries before using the offsets saved to `SD/{people,locations}.textproto`.
+- `-t` or `--transmissibility` is an optional flag which overrides the transmissibility value in the provided disease model (given in `DF`), and takes a floating point value of 0.0 or greater (this flag will be ignored if `T` is negative)

 ## Authors